isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 To receive the Workfare Special Payment, please ensure that your GIRO instalment plan can fulfil your MediSave liabilities by 31 March 2021 (for WY2019 Workfare Income Supplement (WIS) recipients) / 31 December 2021 (for WY2020 WIS recipients).<br><br>
 You may view the details of your GIRO instalment plan by logging in to My Self- Employed Home using your <a href="http://www.singpass.gov.sg/" class="hyperlink">Singpass</a>.
 You can apply for your Singpass online if you do not have one.<br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q14.
 How can I find out if I am eligible for Workfare Special Payment (WSP)?</b></font></summary>
 You can check if you are eligible for Workfare Special Payment (WSP) by logging in with your SingPass at <a href="https://www.workfare.gov.sg/" class="hyperlink">workfare.gov.sg</a>.
-Your eligibility will be reflected in the "<a class="hyperlink" href="https://www.workfare.gov.sg/app/Home/Index?returnUrl=/Payments/Statement">My Workfare Statement</a>" page.
+Your eligibility will be reflected in the "<a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">Payment History</a>" page.
 For enquiries on the WSP, you may email us at <a class="hyperlink" href="workfare@govtopup.gov.sg">workfare@govtopup.gov.sg</a> or call us at 1800 222 2888.<br><br></details>
 <details><summary><font size="+1" color="#009427"><b>Q15.
 When can Self-Employed Persons who are on GIRO instalments receive the Workfare Special Payment?</b></font></summary>
 Self-Employed Persons (SEPs) who are on GIRO instalments need to pay their MediSave contributions for Work Year 2019 by 31 March 2021, to receive the Workfare Special Payment.
 <br><br></details>